Why there is dollar in the Excel formula

 This time, when we copy down our formula there is a BIG problem because now you have many errors.
 The reason is that when we copied down the formula in E4, all the references changed, including the reference E1 😡

-To prevent the cell reference from changing when copying, this is where you put the dollars.
+This is where you put the dollars to prevent the cell reference from changing when copying.
 This is called Absolute Reference.
 To add the two $ signs quickly, press the F4 key after selecting your cell.

 All the formula point to the cell E1